mvz/amsxtech-conference/README.md

 ## Communication

-jucie10 created a channel for us in the AMSxTech slack group.
+Juice10 & Paddy created a channel for us in the AMSxTech slack group.
 Please [join](http://amsxtech.com/) to keep up to date with the details.
 Note that you will need an invite for the channel.
 Ask "paddy", "justin" or "yopefonic" to help you out.

 Contributing
 ============